-Yes, you have to admit, there’s something unexplainably romantic, perhaps even magical about anything with the moniker “red velvet”; whether it’s cake, cupcakes, fudge, brownies, ice cream etc. For example, have you ever noticed how people’s eye’s light up when you mention “red velvet”?
-And at the fancy cupcake shops, it’s usually the red velvet variety that sells out first.
+Romantic?
+It's funny but it seems there's something unexplainably romantic, perhaps even a bit magical about anything labeled "red velvet", whether it's cake, cupcakes, fudge, brownies, ice cream etc. I've noticed that often, people's eye's light up when "red velvet" is mentioned?
+At the fancy cupcake shops, it's usually the red velvet variety that sells out first.
 If you don't believe my assessment, whip up a batch of these delicious Red Velvet Kiss Cookies and you'll see exactly what I mean as they disappear right before your eyes!

-A few months ago, I tried a recipe from Cooks Illustrated for Chocolate Sugar Cookies.
+A while back, I tried a recipe from Cooks Illustrated for Chocolate Sugar Cookies.
 They were some of our favorite cookies ever with a double dose of delicious chocolate, deep crackly surfaces, chewy centers and crisp, sugary exteriors.
-I had some fun with this same recipe recently and transformed them into beautiful Red Velvet holiday cookies with just a few minor changes to make these pretty, Red Velvet Kiss Cookies.
+I had some fun with that recipe, adapted it with just a few minor changes to make these pretty, Red Velvet Kiss Cookies.

 P.S.
-Oh, and if you like Red Velvet, we’ve got some crazy good fudge to share with you too: Winter White Red Velvet Fudge.
-It’s perfect for dessert platers gift giving and holiday celebrations.
-Love cupcakes?
-Here’s our favorite recipe for Red Velvet Cupcakes from The Hummingbird bakery, a famous London cupcake shop.Print
+If you like Red Velvet, we've got some crazy good fudge to share with you too: Winter White Red Velvet Fudge.
+It's perfect for dessert platers gift giving and holiday celebrations.

 - ½ teaspoon baking soda